top-gun/Tesla-PV-charging/README.md

 Then you want Home-Assistant as a house automation system.
 It is the foundation for what we do here.
 Home-Assistant has plenty of integrations into the typical house stuff like wall plugs, heating valves and so on.
 There are integrations for all the common PV brands through a community-managed integration appstore called HACS.
 You can run Home-Assistant on a Raspberry Pi or similar small computers.
 The company behind Home-Assistant does also sell ready-to-use systems with their own hardware.
 If you can find or have a Raspberry Pi at hand, it's cheaper and just fine.

+Steps:

+1. I assume you have a working Home Assistant installation, and the "integrations" for Tesla cars and for your PV installation were installed and are working.
+You should also install the "Studio Code Server" add-on to make it easy to edit your configuration.

+2. In Settings/helpers, add a "helper" of type "number" and give it the name input_number.num_battery_min_tesla .

+3. In Home Assistant/Studio Code Server, open the file "configuration.yaml"
+4.